blurrycontour/zuul-gerrit/doc/source/tenants.rst

    an authenticator configuration where `allow_authz_override` is set to true.
    See :ref:`authentication` for more details.

-Below are some examples of how access rules can be defined:
+Below are some examples of how authorization rules can be defined:

 .. code-block:: yaml

-   - admin-rule:
+   - authorization-rule:
        name: affiliate_or_admin
        conditions:
          - resources_access: